nextgis/docs_ngmobile/source/main.rst

    The numbers indicate: 1 - Layer type; 2 - Layer name; 3 - Layer visibility button; 4 - Layer contextual menu icon; 5 - Layer contextual menu.

-To change the hierarchy of map layers hold down your finger on the layer which is to be moved up or down.
+To change the hierarchy of map layers long-press the layer which is to be moved up or down.
 Layers tree panel will switch to Edit mode.
-Keep holding finger down and move the selected layer to its new position.
+Keep pressing and move the selected layer to its new position.

 For turning  layer visibility on/off press Layer visibility button (item 3 in :numref:`ngmobile_layer_tree_pic`).